List of Mega Man characters: Roll

 DLN-002 Roll (ロール, DRN-002 Rōru) is Mega Man's younger "sister"; a female robot designed for housekeeping instead of fighting.
 She plays a supporting role in the first game and a more substantive role in subsequent sequels.
 Her name was never mentioned until Mega Man 3, which marks her return, where her entry in Dr. Light's robot list is shown during the ending.
 She also appears in the "Navi Mode" of Mega Man 2 in the Mega Man Anniversary Collection to provide gameplay hints to Mega Man.

 She is usually depicted with blonde hair worn in a ponytail and wearing a red dress and mary janes.
 In Mega Man 8, she wears a black and red dress with red boots and a green ribbon in her hair.
-Despite not being designed for fighting, she appears as a combatant in the fighting games Marvel vs. Capcom and Marvel vs. Capcom 2, as well as in Tatsunoko vs. Capcom, and Mega Man Powered Up.
+Despite not being designed for fighting, she appears as a combatant in the fighting games Marvel vs. Capcom, Marvel vs. Capcom 2, and Tatsunoko vs. Capcom, as well as in Mega Man Powered Up.
 Alternate versions of Roll appear in two other Mega Man spinoff series: Roll Caskett in Mega Man Legends, and Roll.EXE in Mega Man Battle Network.
-Roll also appears in other Mega Man media, including manga and Mega Man.
+Roll also appears in other Mega Man media, including manga and the Mega Man TV series.

-Roll has proved popular amongst fans, who have created various ROM hacks and fangames to place her in the main role as a female counterpart to Mega Man.
-Theresa Romano from The Mary Sue said Roll had been the sole female robot in the franchise's universe to have made a lasting impression on the Mega Man fandom.
-She observed that Roll is notable for her constant character redesigns through the games or the animated series; for Romano, the most memorable iteration was the Ruby-Spears series version, whose arm could transform into different household appliances.
-Joshua Scullin from University of Washington Tacoma saw Roll as a better female character than the ones featured from Nintendo Entertainment System games as she is not reward for the main character but instead a powerful character on her own.
-However, her weaponry was still called out for her distinctive weapon.
-In Gaming Disability: Disability Perspectives on Contemporary Video Games, Roll is seen as a clean up messes in a more common approach to women in the 1980s in contrast to the heroic exploits of her brother, Mega Man.